 Rich mobile device capabilities including location and image capture

 Traditionally, services have been provided from homeless service centers where clients would go for shelter, receive help and meet with caseworkers.
 A more effective way of breaking the cycle of homelessness is the Housing First model.
 Housing First is an approach that offers permanent, affordable housing as quickly as possible for individuals and families experiencing homelessness, and then provides supportive services wherever the clients may be to help them keep their housing and avoid returning to homelessness.
 For COTS, this means that caseworkers travel to the houses and apartments to meet with clients, and outreach workers travel around the city to where the homeless congregate.

-"The apps we envision would help us be more effective in the services we deliver," says COTS' Director of Information Services Bill Hess.
+"The data collection apps we envision would help us be more effective in the services we deliver," says COTS' Director of Information Services Bill Hess.
 "Beyond that, they have to meet Housing and Urban Development (HUD) guidelines for data collection, management and reporting, and be able to communicate with a central Homeless Management Information System (HMIS)."

-Another key reason for choosing Alpha Software is that Hess wanted to create apps that could easily be maintained and updated by someone who does not have the same level of technical skills that he has.
+Another key reason for choosing Alpha Software is that Hess wanted to create mobile field apps that could easily be maintained and updated by someone who does not have the same level of technical skills that he has.

 "I have a background in software development, but these apps will be important for a long time.
 I want to create apps that someone without my expertise can still maintain.
 Alpha Anywhere is perfect for that," he explains.

 With Alpha Anywhere, Hess is building a suite of apps designed to run on tablets that caseworkers can bring with them into the field.
 Caseworkers need to carefully document every part of their day and services they provide, and the apps make doing that exceptionally easy, including automatic data collection.
 The apps also integrate with HMIS and meet HUD standards.